 Recycling

-There are currently eight recycling depots
+There are various recycling depots

 Residents can recycle the following items at each of these locations: